 Nanoelectronics Research Laboratory

 The primary aim of the laboratory is to develop techniques at the device/circuit/algorithm/architecture level suitable for low-power and high-performance system design.
-The group explores different aspects of device /circuit modeling, exploratory Silicon and non-Silicon devices, low-power processor architecture, analysis of process parameter variation and variation tolerant circuit design, low-complexity low-power VLSI signal processing and VLSI testing.
-The different research groups of the laboratory are - Spin memories, Boolean and Non-Boolean computing with Spin devices, Energy scavenging, Technology/Circuit Co-Design, Device/Circuit Modeling, Ultra low voltage design, Neuromorphic Computing, Approximate/Inexact Computing, Process Variations and Process Tolerance, Reliability, Low-cost Electronics on Glass & Flexible Substrate.
+The group explores different aspects of device /circuit modeling, exploratory Silicon and non-Silicon devices, spintronics, neuromorphic computing and learning algorithms, stochastic computing.
+The different research groups of the laboratory are - Neuromorphic computing enabled by spin devices, Spin memories, Boolean and Non-Boolean computing with Spin devices, Stochastic computing, Technology/Circuit Co-Design, Device/Circuit Modeling.

 This homepage contains information about the research activities in the laboratory and its people.
 We have posted a list of recent publications from the laboratory.
 Should you need to contact the laboratory, the contact information below.